Thursday, December 13, 2007

 - Hydraflow Express Extension for culvert, channel, and inlet analysis.

-You can find out some highlights in AutoCAD Civil 3D Stormwater Website
+You can find out some highlights in AutoCAD Civil 3D Stormwater Website to provide details on the functionality of the extensions.

-The three extensions are available for download by AutoCAD Civil 3D 2008 Subscription Users from the
+The three extensions are available for download by AutoCAD Civil 3D 2008 Subscription Users from the Autodesk Subscription Center.

 Wednesday, December 5, 2007